leadr-msu/kepler-gl/index.md

 # Introductory Guide to Kepler.gl
 _Prepared by Alyssa Lopez_

-This resource was adapted for LEADR classes from ["Teaching Digital Mapping with kepler.gl" by Stephen Robertson.](http://drstephenrobertson.com/blog-post/teaching-digital-mapping-with-kepler-gl/).
+This resource was adapted for LEADR classes from ["Teaching Digital Mapping with kepler.gl" by Stephen Robertson.](http://drstephenrobertson.com/blog-post/teaching-digital-mapping-with-kepler-gl/) All options below were tested with Google Chrome.

 ## Basic Information
 Kepler.gl is a platform designed for geospatial data analysis, making it possible to investigate trends on various geographical levels, including region, state, city, and county.
 A variety maps, such as points, networks, and chloropeths, can be created (or compared) with filters and layering,

 For Kepler to be able to make a map from data, there needs to be latitudinal and longitudinal information within your dataset.
 In some cases, a dataset may have latitude and longitude in one single column, separated by a comma.
 Kepler **will not** be able to read these values.
-For more information on the types of files and formats that Kepler accepts, refer to "Add Data on the Map" on the [user guide](https://github.com/uber/kepler.gl/blob/master/docs/j-get-started.md)
+For more information on the types of files and formats that Kepler accepts, refer to "Add Data on the Map" on the [Kepler user guide.](https://github.com/uber/kepler.gl/blob/master/docs/j-get-started.md)

 **Potential Data Sets**
 * [Alabama Slave Interviews](http://drstephenrobertson.com/blog-post/teaching-digital-mapping-with-kepler-gl/) used by Dr. Robertson